 US sample.
 Table 3 shows the factor loadings for the US sample after an oblique rotation (direct oblimin) with a six factor extraction.
 Scale items designed to measure industriousness, order, virtue and self-control reflected the facets accurately, with all the individual scale items loading together as expected on separate components.

-The majority of the traditionalism items also held up on a single factor (component 3); however those items relating to rule abiding (T3, T7 and T10) had low or suppressed factor loadings.
-Moreover item T3 (‘Even if I knew how to get around the rules without breaking them, I would not do it’) demonstrated a factor loading of -.40 on the component best representing virtue, and item T10 (‘When I was in school, I used to break rules quite regularly’) loaded onto the component representing self-control at .33, indicating that these items may be tapping alternative conscientiousness facets.
+For the two facets of traditionalism and responsibility the factor loadings were less definitive.
+The majority of the traditionalism items also held up on a single factor (component 3); however those items relating to rule abiding (T3, T7 and T10) had low factor loadings.
+Moreover item T3 (‘Even if I knew how to get around the rules without breaking them, I would not do it’) demonstrated a factor loading of -.40 on the component best representing virtue, and item T10 (‘When I was in school, I used to break rules quite regularly’) loaded onto the component representing self-control at .33, indicating that these items were blends of more than one of the conscientiousness facets.

 In comparison, the responsibility scale was more problematic and did not hold up well when subjected to factor analysis with a six-factor extraction.
 Only item R4 loaded onto a sixth component with a weak factor loading of .30.
 Items R1-R3 loaded with the industrious items onto component 1 whereas R5 loaded weakly onto the component representing virtue.
 No other items demonstrated factor loadings >.3 on any component.
 A 7-factor extraction only resulted in minor changes from the 6-factor solution, with item R3 (‘I got out of my way to keep my promises’) loading on component 7 and no items loading on component 6.
-This suggests that a 5-factor solution is the most appropriate for the first 50 items.
+This suggests that the responsibility facet does not break out as a coherent factor using the items from the CCS.

 UK sample.
 In order to confirm that this solution was the most appropriate, an oblique rotation (direct oblimin) with a six factor extraction (Table 4) was performed in the UK sample and the pattern of factor loadings largely replicated the US sample.
 Item I9 (‘Setting goals and achieving them is not very important to me’) and SC9 (‘I dislike being around impulsive people’) did not demonstrate factor loadings ≥.3; however as a whole those items measuring industriousness, order and self-control clustered together on components 1-3.
-Likewise, the traditionalism items associated with following rules (T3, T7 and T10) again were problematic with item T3 loading on the component representing virtue, confirming that this item may not be measuring the same conscientiousness trait as other items in the traditionalism subscale.
+Likewise, the traditionalism items associated with following rules (T3, T7 and T10) again were problematic with item T3 loading on the component representing virtue, confirming that this item is complex.
 The virtue items also generally loaded onto the same component, however not as strongly or consistently as when virtue was measured in a US sample, with items V6 and V7 having factor loadings <.3.
 A similar pattern emerged regarding the responsibility items, with items loading onto the components representing industrious (R1 and R2) and virtue (R5 and R9) and no items loading onto a sixth factor.
-Therefore, it was concluded that the first 50-items were best represented by a 5-factor solution with the responsibility items again being problematic.
+Therefore, it was concluded that across both samples, the items from all of the facets but responsibility successfully cohere into reasonably clear factors.

 STUDY 2